awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_create.md

 # Creating, updating, and deleting service control policies<a name="orgs_manage_policies_scps_create"></a>

-When signed in with permissions to your organization's master account, you can create and update [service control policies \(SCPs\)](orgs_manage_policies_scps.md)\.
+When signed in with permissions to your organization's management account \(formerly known as the "master account"\), you can create and update [service control policies \(SCPs\)](orgs_manage_policies_scps.md)\.
 You create SCPs by building statements that deny or allow access to services and actions that you specify\.

 The default configuration for working with SCPs is to create statements that deny access\.
 With deny statements, you can also specify resources and conditions for the statement and use the [NotAction](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_notaction.html) element\.
 For allow statements, you can specify services and actions only\.